 Pre-Trained Models

 The object detection module provided by Viso Suite comes with pre-trained algorithms to detect various objects, including persons.
-These algorithms were trained on massive datasets.
+These algorithms were trained on high-quality, massive datasets.
 There are multiple models available for the use case in this tutorial; you can test different settings quickly and benchmark various algorithms without a single line of code.
 The AI models are also provided for different hardware architectures such as CPU, VPU, GPU, or TPU.
 You can later exchange the AI model you use with one click.

-Visual Programming and no-code
+Visual Programming

-To build the system presented in this tutorial, I will use the no-code Viso Builder, which provides a visual programming interface.
+To build the system presented in this tutorial, I will use the Viso Builder, which provides a visual programming interface.
 This allows me to intuitively model the application workflow by visually combining modules that can be configured from drop-down menus.
 While developers can still add custom code (low-code development), there is no need to write everything from scratch, leaving more time to test and tweak the parameters.
 Hence, updating and maintaining the application, even as it becomes more complex, becomes a lot easier and faster.

 Build the Person Detection Application